Certified ISO Company: What It Means and Why It Matters

 • Stage 1 Audit (readiness review)

-• Stage 2 Audit (full system evaluation)
+• Stage 2 Audit (full conformance evaluation)

 Maintaining Certified ISO Company Status

-Certification is not a one-time event.
 To remain a certified ISO company, organizations must:

-• Conduct annual surveillance audits
+• Complete annual surveillance audits

-• Perform ongoing internal audits
+• Perform internal audits on schedule

 • Track corrective actions

-• Monitor KPIs and objectives
+• Monitor objectives and KPIs

-Common Misconceptions About Certified ISO Companies
+Common Misconceptions About a Certified ISO Company

 Is Your Organization Ready to Become a Certified ISO Company?

-• Defined processes
+• Defined and repeatable processes

 • Documented policies